ziyunhx/thrinax/README.md

 # thrinax
-A lib which is used of Chinese unstructured text capture.
+A lib which is used of Chinese unstructured text capture and analysis.